avan-dam/avan-dam/README.md

 # Hi there

-Full stack working student developer at Deloitte Digital.
+Full stack developer (working student) at Deloitte Digital.

 My github mainly consists of all the amazing projects I produced at coding student at Codam Coding College (42's Amsterdam Campus).